int128/kubelogin/README.md

 2018/08/27 15:03:07 Open http://localhost:8000 for authorization
 ```

-It automatically opens the browser and you can log in to the provider.
+It opens the browser and you can log in to the provider.
+After you logged in to the provider, it closes the browser automatically.

-Then it updates the access token and refresh token in the kubeconfig.
+Then it writes the ID token and refresh token to the kubeconfig.

 ```
 2018/08/27 15:03:07 GET /